mobina-soltani/google-calendar-documentation/docs/index.md

 !!! warning "Privacy Concerns"
     Be cautious when sharing your calendar.
 If you give **editing access**, others can **modify your events**.

-!!! warning "Syncing Issues"
+!!! tip "Syncing Issues"
     Ensure that your **device is connected to the internet** to sync events properly.

-!!! warning "Notifications"
+!!! tip "Notifications"
     Check your **device’s notification settings** to make sure you receive **event reminders** on time.

-!!! warning "Timezone Settings"
+!!! tip "Timezone Settings"
     **Double-check time zones** when scheduling events, especially for **international meetings** to avoid confusion.

 !!! warning "Accidental Deletions"